-The trim tabs are controlled by rocker switches located at the helm console.
+The trim tabs are controlled by rocker switches located on the control console switch panel (See figure 2.17.1).
 Short momentary bursts of the rockers will achieve proper attitude of the hull.
 The trim tab switch is marked "bow up" and "bow down".